prominence-eosc/docs/quick-start.md

 ```
 $ prominence register
 ```
 The text `Client registration successful` should appear.
-This step only needs to be done once.
+This step only needs to be done once per machine.
+For example, if you want to run the CLI from both your desktop and a laptop this will need to be run once on each.

 Now obtain a token in order to be able to authenticate with PROMINENCE:
 ```